savo92/opbeat-php-backwardcompatible/README.md

 This client is provided to you with the MIT license, so you can use it as you prefer.

 **REALLY IMPORTANT: THIS CLIENT DOESN'T USE COMPOSER NOR NAMESPACES.
-IF YOU WANT A BETTER VERSION WITH NAMESPACES OR OTHER INTERESTING THINGS, PLEASE CONSIDER TO FORK IT.
+IF YOU WANT A VERSION WITH NAMESPACES OR OTHER THINGS, PLEASE CONSIDER TO FORK IT.
 MAYBE, IN THE FUTURE, OPBEAT WILL RELEASE AN OFFICIAL CLIENT - SO THIS PROJECT WILL BECOME USELESS (SURE, IF THEY'LL SUPPORT PHP \<= 5.5).
 THIS IS ANOTHER REASON THAT STOPS ME TO IMPROVE THIS PROJECT.**